gitter-badger/kuzminki/README.md

 ```

 #### Defining result types
-In the model you can define result types.
+You can define result types in the model.
 That way you do not have to list the columns each time you make a query.
 ```scala
 import kuzminki.model._
 import kuzminki.model.implicits._